hannelita/neo4j_doc_manager/README.md

   }
 }
 ```
 Neo4j Doc Manager will turn keys into graph nodes.
-The values contained on each key will become properties.
+Nested values on each key will become properties.

 ### New Data
-We assume that if a new information comes to Mongo and it successfully saves, then it goes to Neo4j.
+The current version takes any new information which is committed to Mongo and saves it to Neo4j.
 Future versions shall contain a more flexible way to handle new information.

 # Using Neo4j Doc Manager